Post2Fix/TerminAWake/README.md

 ## Features in this version

-### Launch to disable sleep
+- Launch to disable sleep
-### Press the return key to reenable sleep anytime (in app instruction)
+- Press the return key to reenable sleep anytime (in app instruction)
-### Multi parameter dleep delay timer input at launch (e.g. 1h 30m 15s)
+- Multi parameter dleep delay timer input at launch (e.g. 1h 30m 15s)
-### Displays total sleep delay in seconds after launch
+- Displays total sleep delay in seconds after launch
-### Very simplifies deployment (download and run a single Terminal command (without a password))
+- Very simplifies deployment (download and run a single Terminal command (without a password))

-# Setting up
+## Setting up

 We made it super easy for anyone to setup, even if you never used a terrminal.

-## Save the app to your Downloads folder
+# Save the app to your Downloads folder

-- Click the green 'Code' button (top right) and select ['Download Zip' or use this link](https://github.com/Post2Fix/TerminAWake/archive/refs/heads/modularity-revert.zip)
-- Make sure to save it into your Downloads folder
+- Click the green 'Code' button (top right) and select ['Download Zip' downbload with this link](https://github.com/Post2Fix/TerminAWake/archive/refs/heads/modularity-revert.zip) (Make sure to save it into your Downloads folder!)

-## Set it all up with a single paste
+# Setup by pasting a single command

 - Open a terminal window (you can press F4 or command+space & search 'Terminal')
-- Copy this line (you can click the copy icon)
+- Click the copy icon and paste into your Terminal (Press 'return' to run it)
 ```bash
 unzip ~/Downloads/TerminAWake*.zip -d ~/ && chmod +x ~/TerminAWake*/setup.sh && ~/TerminAWake*/setup.sh
 ```
-- Paste it into the terminal and hit the 'return' button to run it

-# Run it
+# Launch the app

-- A shortcut was created.
-Use it to run the app
+A shortcut was created where you chose to deploy the app.

 # Future goals
 - Issues